FriendsOfTYPO3/openid/README.md

 # TYPO3 extension `openid`

-This extension provides OpenID authentication for the TYPO3 frontend and backend, which facilitates SSO across multiple websites.
+This extension provides OpenID authentication for the TYPO3 backend, which facilitates SSO across multiple websites.

+Note: starting from TYPO3 v12 there is no OpenID support in frontend due to the complexity of the implementation and lack of time to support it.

 |                  | URL                                                        |
 |------------------|------------------------------------------------------------|